omal19/Symptoms-Disease-Predictor/README.md

     1. Download the zip from above.
     2. Unzip and Go inside the folder.
     3. Open terminal and cd into the above folder.
-    4. Run app.py in your terminal.
+    4. Run app.py in your terminal through the below command.
             $ python3 app.py

     5. The above command will output something like:
             Running on http://127.0.0.1:5000/

-    6. Copy & paste this in your browser.
+    6. Copy & paste the above link in your browser.
     7. Done.
     Now you ready to go.